What Is One Watt Equal To

 Origin and Definition

-The watt is named after James Watt, a Scottish inventor and mechanical engineer whose improvements to the steam engine were pivotal in the Industrial Revolution.
+The watt is named after James Watt, a Scottish inventor and mechanical engineer whose improvements to the steam engine were key in the Industrial Revolution.
 Watt didn's invent the steam engine, but he drastically improved its efficiency and made it a viable power source.
 In recognition of his contributions to the understanding and harnessing of power, the unit of power was named in his honor.
-The formal definition of the watt is rooted in the relationship between energy and time: one watt is equal to one joule per second (1 W = 1 J/s).
+But the formal definition of the watt is rooted in the relationship between energy and time: one watt is equal to one joule per second (1 W = 1 J/s).
 A joule, in turn, is the SI unit of energy, defined as the amount of work done when a force of one newton displaces a mass one meter in the direction of the force.

 Watts, Volts, and Amps: The Interconnected Trio